Ananym/welcome-to-nexus/misc/gogoon.md

 ### Important Letter

 Once in Gogoon, find and speak to Zuhair in the north side of the village, 66/106.
 Talk to him, agree to deliver his letter.
-(Saying No may involve a long ooldown period?
+(Saying No may involve a long cooldown period?
 I don't remember if this was addressed..)

 You now need to visit every NPC in the village in reverse alphabetical order, which I am going to shamefully copy and paste from [NexusAtlas](https://www.nexusatlas.com/quests/gogoon-npc-largequests.php):